PatilVarad2022/Financial-Forecasting-Simulator-P3-/README.md

 ```

 **Tests include:**
-- ✅ Forecast file exists and has correct structure
+- ✅ Forecast file exists and has correct structure (36 rows × 21 columns)
 - ✅ No NaN or missing values
 - ✅ Revenue is positive and growing
 - ✅ COGS/Revenue ratio is valid (0-100%)